Merse (politician): In politics

 Early in his political life, Merse established close ties with the independent state of Mongolia and the Soviet Union.
 In 1922, he attended a Pan-Mongolist conference organised by Buryat at Verkhneudinsk (today Ulan-Ude, capital of the Republic of Buryatia).
 In October 1925, he became the secretary-general of the newly founded Inner Mongolian People's Revolutionary Party at Kalgan (Zhangjiakou.
-Even the name of the party itself represented Merse's careful balancing act between the Mongolian People's Revolutionary Party in independent Mongolia, and the various political parties in China, at a time of Kuomintang-Communist Party of China cooperation: the Mongolian name echoed the MPRP's Mongolian name, while the Chinese name echoed "Kuomintang".
+Even the name of the party itself represented Merse's careful balancing act between the Mongolian People's Revolutionary Party in independent Mongolia, and the various political parties in China, at a time of Kuomintang-Chinese Communist Party (CCP) cooperation during the First United Front: the Mongolian name echoed the MPRP's Mongolian name, while the Chinese name echoed "Kuomintang".

-The KMT-CPC split of 1927 reflected itself into the IMPRP's own internal situation.
-The party split into two factions under the pro-China Serengdongrub and the pro-Ulaanbaatar/Moscow Merse (though Ulanhu would later try to frame this purely as a split between KMT and CPC supporters).
+The KMT-CCP split of 1927 reflected itself into the IMPRP's own internal situation.
+The party split into two factions under the pro-China Serengdongrub and the pro-Ulaanbaatar/Moscow Merse (though Ulanhu would later try to frame this purely as a split between KMT and CCP supporters).
 Merse and other left-wing elements within the party took steps towards more radical action: organising an armed uprising.
 Comintern agent Ivan P. Stepanov promised them arms and funding.